data-exp-lab/yt-napari/README.md

  ![Loading a subset of a yt dataset in napari from a Jupyter notebook](./assets/images/readme_ex_001.png)

 `yt_scene.add_to_viewer` accepts any of the keyword arguments allowed by `viewer.add_image`.
-See the full documentation (https://yt-napari.readthedocs.io/) for more examples, including additional helper methods for linking layer appearance.
+See the full documentation (https://yt-napari.readthedocs.io/en/stable/) for more examples, including additional helper methods for linking layer appearance.

 ### loading a selection from a yt dataset interactively

-`yt-napari` provides a two ways to sample a yt dataset and load in an image layer into a Napari viewer: the yt Reader plugin and json file specification.
+`yt-napari` provides two ways to sample a yt dataset and load in an image layer into a Napari viewer: the yt Reader plugin and json file specification.

 #### using the yt Reader plugin